-It can be hard on a pet owner to see your dog acting stressed and anxious.
+It can be hard for a pet owner to see their dog acting stressed and anxious.
 But, there are several reasons why a dog could be pacing and unsettled.
 Some have to deal with excitement, while others are more worrisome.
 The more you know about the additional symptoms, and the causes behind them, the more peace of mind you’ll be able to have about your dog’s behavior.

 Most of the time, dogs pace because they want your attention.
 You know better than anyone what ‘normal’ behavior looks like for your pet.
 If they seem restless, and that’s out of character for them, it’s a good indicator that something might be wrong.

 Consider the following potential conditions when your dog is pacing and restless.
-If you’re able to keep a closer eye on them, you’ll likely be able to pinpoint what is wrong, and help them find a solution.
+If you’re able to keep a closer eye on them, you’ll likely be able to pinpoint what is wrong and help them find a solution.

 Different dogs showcase this behavior for different reasons.
 However, there are several common reasons behind excessive pacing in dogs.
 Let’s take a closer look at some of these commonalities.
 Once you know the cause of the restlessness, you’ll be better equipped to find the right kind of treatment.

 This is an incredibly broad term for dogs.
 Anxiety covers a wide variety of common situations.
-From travel anxiety, to separation anxiety, there are plenty of different situations in which your dog can get easily stressed.
+From travel anxiety to separation anxiety, there are plenty of different situations in which your dog can get easily stressed.
 Anxiety can also be triggered by past experiences.
 Trauma affects dogs similarly to how it affects people.
 If your dog has been through a stressful experience, it can cause problems for years.

 If your dog seems restless, look for other symptoms, such as: